Lee Williams (actor)

-Lee Williams (born 3 April 1974) is a British actor.
+Lee Williams (born 3 April 1974) is a British screen actor and former model.

 Early life

 Lee Williams was born in Bangor.
 Early in his life he lived in Holyhead with his mother and grandmother and grandfather.
 He went to a comprehensive school in Warrington, England.
 He did an art foundation at Lancaster and Morecambe College, then enrolled to study fine art and fashion at Central Saint Martin's College of Art and Fashion in London.
 It was whilst working for Vivienne Westwood, where he worked at the World's End shop and then helping in her designer shows in Paris; it was here that the photographer Steven Meisel encouraged Lee to pursue modelling.

 Career

 Modelling

 He was discovered by Steven Meisel in Paris when he was working for Vivienne Westwood.
 Represented by Models One, he went on to model with top photographers Mario Testino, Bruce Webber, David Bailey, Paolo Roversi, Meisel, Nick Knight - who shot him for the album cover 'Coming up' for the band Suede.
 He was the 'it' male model of the 90s, where he modelled with Kate Moss for W magazine, as well as numerous appearances in The Face, Sky, Elle, Vogue, Vogue Homme, L'uomo Vogue and Runway Shows and Campaigns for CK Jeans, Versace, D&G, Dries Van Notes, Yohji Yamamoto, Thierry Mugler, Lagerfeld, Anne Demeulemeester, Raf Simmons.
 He was friends with Alexander McQueen and featured in his first two fashion shows wearing the infamous 'bumsters', and the mannequin company 'Adele Rootstein' immortalised him as a shop mannequin where he was seen in the windows of Liberty, Selfridges and Harvey Nichols.

 Williams worked as a model for two and a half years at the time when the heroin chic look was in popular demand and was being popularised by Kate Moss, and used in Calvin Klein advertisements.
 He was tall, skinny, had long hair and looked androgynous; a perfect candidate to model.
 Williams worked in many big magazines and was used as a model for The Face, I-D, Arena, Vogue, Elle, L'uomo.
 He also worked with top photographers such as Mario Testino, Bruce Weber and David Bailey.
 He did campaigns for Calvin Klein and fashion shows for Versace and Dolce and Gabbana.
 During his modelling career he lived in Japan, New York City and Paris.
 He is on the cover of Suede's album 'Coming Up', photographed by Nick Knight.